jjburton/cgmTools/mayaTools/cgm/docs/_build/html/_sources/knowledge.rst.txt

 Knowledege
 ********************

 Hopefully you find some of this helpful.
-It"s a collection of places we"ve beat our heads in the wall.
+It's a collection of places we"ve beat our heads in the wall.

-Last update: 08.18.2017
+Last update: 08.17.2017

 Maya Known Things
 ====================